deepak-bhardwaj-adeptmind/rrm/README.md

 The project uses `sqlite` database by default but you can switch to use `MySQL` database by:
 - enabling the commented `MySQL` DATABASE settings in the settings.py file.
 - running the MySQL database server on the same port as is mentioned in the settings.

+### Django Admin
+The project models are also accessible via django-admin.
+You will need to create a superuser for the same.